Chinchilla Tardis

 A father’s love and devotion to his children set the backstory behind the legendary NEW Acacia Motel – More than a Bed experience.
 And, the Chinchilla Tardis completes the story.

 In the heart of Chinchilla stands a testament to an extraordinary bond—a father and son united by their shared passion for Doctor Who.
-When young Isaac was just five, the BBC’s merchandise launch opened a magical gateway between us.
+When my son Isaac was just five, the BBC’s merchandise launch opened a magical gateway between us.
 Together, we’d lose ourselves for hours among Doctor Who figures and playsets, our fingers tracing the intricate details of different Tardis releases.

 While I cherished unique connections with each of my four children, something truly special emerged between Isaac and me through our Doctor Who adventures.
 The show became our secret language, our shared universe where imagination knew no bounds.
 This FREE Public Photo Stand isn’t just a quirky roadside attraction—it’s a physical manifestation of those precious moments when a father and son discovered that sometimes the strongest connections are forged through the simplest joys.